konradsopala/devrel-notebook/DeveloperExperience/DeveloperExperience.md

   ### DeveloperJourney

   A developer journey is the route between a developer with no knowledge of a technology and the same developer that feels confident to use it in production and actively share the expertise acquired

+  ### Tooling

+  - Developers right now spend too much time on the tooling and workflows compared to the time they spend on software development

   **Developer journey stages**